mschnell10/sequence-context-analysis-2026/README.md

 - The enzyme deaminates cytosine (C) to uracil (U), read as thymine (T) during sequencing.
 - Every C→T mismatch in a read relative to the reference genome is treated as a deamination event.
-There is no sequencing-error correction and no no-enzyme control comparison — every observed C→T transition in the treated BAM is counted.
-- No bisulfite chemistry is involved.
-Bismark is used only because it aligns reads containing C→T changes without penalizing them as mismatches.
+- Bismark is used to process raw fastq files because it aligns reads containing C→T changes without penalizing them as mismatches.
+There is no bisulfite chemistry in the experimental setup.

 ## Upstream pipeline